spalda2/ususb/README.md

     - on mac os I had to alter root user password manually from console to be able to login even though I entered the same root password during the installation
 - Spring Boot -> Spring Tool Suite 4, version 4.14.0 Release
 - both DB server and the Spring app are configured to use plain http
+- the project contains a simple unit test with two test methods
 - I haven't discovered how to make Spring Boot to honour @Column(name="xxx") attribute when generating json result set.
 Maybe more digging needed.
 None of the two method I found did the trick.

 Build: